smashwilson/bdtg/music.md

 The player then introduces the next song, and the concert continues with the next player's turn.

+## Failure

+If a full round passes with no passed performance checks, the band is booed off the stage.

 ## Finishing a Concert

 Concerts are over when we get bored with them.